Jbai795/Mostree-pub/README.md

     #-m : run with malcious security.
 If unset, the program will run with semi-honest security.
 ```

-For example, to benchmark `mostree-main` with malicious security over `MINIST` in one terminal, run:
+For example, to benchmark `mostree-main` with malicious security over `mnist` in one terminal, run:
 ```bash
 mostree-main -travel -i 6 -m # `-i 6` specify `modelid = 6`, `-m` is set for malicious security.
 ```